matters-in-media-art/mattersinmediaart.org/acquiring-time-based-media-art.md

         <div class="card green accent-3">
       <div class="card-content black-text">
         <h3>Deed of gift</h3>
-        A document that memorialises the transfer of ownership of a work of art by way of gift.
+        A document that memorializes the transfer of ownership of a work of art by way of gift.
 This template assumes a full gift between two parties.
 It can be adapted to situations where there is more than one Donee or if the gift is fractional.
         <br><br>
         <div class="chip"><i class="large material-icons">play_for_work</i>RTF, 30KB </div>
       </div>